conradwolfe/conradwolfe.github.io/projects/inheritance.md

 ## Skills Acquired

-Inheritance, method overriding, and constructor overloading in C++.
+This assignment gave me practice with inheritance, method overriding, and constructor overloading in C++.

 You can find the source code for all my projects in my project's repository on [github](https://github.com/conradwolfe/icsprojects/blob/master/ics_212_23/WolfeConrad23.cpp).